drozdziak1/drozdziak1.github.io/_posts/2017-02-24-DSP17-#0-RSS-and-Muut.md

 are on.

-After pasting in the embed code, we fill in the `community-name` placeholder and append the post title for Muut to automatically start new comment threads.
+After pasting in the embed code, we fill in the `community-name` placeholder and append the post file name for Muut to automatically start new comment threads.
 My final result for the post layout is something along these lines:

 {% raw %}
 ```html